California storms bring more heavy rain, flooding and power outages

 "The end is in sight," for this round of storms, said meteorologist David Roth.

-In Montecito, a wealthy enclave in Santa Barbara County, residents had returned by Saturday after largely heeding evacuation warnings earlier this past week.
+In Montecito, a wealthy enclave in Santa Barbara County, residents are still cleaning up after floods covered roads in mud and triggered mudslides earlier this past week.

-The town didn't suffer a repeat of 2018, when 23 people died in mudslides.
+The town didn't suffer a repeat of 2018, when 23 people died in catastrophic debris flows.
+Much of the community was ordered to evacuate on the 5-year anniversary of the incident; residents were a bit more on edge with the parade of storms and have been heeding warnings from officials.

 "I think there's a reality setting in of, you know, this isn't something that's just going to happen intermittently," said Montecito resident Erika Gabrielli.
 "But with climate change and other things happening, we may have to start to prepare for what a new normal could look like."